prw99r/APEC2025/README.md

-# 1. A Simple Example of an Artificial Neural Network to identify parameters for a DC/DC Converter
+# Example 1.
+A Simple Example of an Artificial Neural Network to identify parameters for a DC/DC Converter

 ## 1.1 Files used
 makeTrainingdata.py